JadeSamLee/AI-Driven-Exploration-and-Prediction-of-Company-Registration-Trends-with-Registrar-of-Companies-RoC/README.md

    - Checks for missing values and interpolates them.
    - Converts categorical features to numerical using label encoding.

+2. **Data Preprocessing:**
+   - Scales numerical columns using StandardScaler.
+   - Performs label encoding and one-hot encoding for categorical variables.
+   - Engineers date-based features, calculates interaction features, and handles missing values.

+3. **Exploratory Data Analysis (EDA):**
+   - Provides insights into the dataset using visualizations and statistics.
+   - Displays histograms, correlation matrices, and count plots for different attributes.

-2. **Classification Model:**
+4. **Classification Model:**
    - Prepares the data for a classification task.
    - Splits the data into training and testing sets.
    - Trains a Random Forest classifier and evaluates its performance.

-3. **Time Series Forecasting:**
+5. **Time Series Forecasting:**
    - Assumes a time-based attribute 'DATE_OF_REGISTRATION'.
    - Converts date data to time series data.
    - Fits an ARIMA model for time series forecasting.
    - Forecasts future registration trends and plots the results.

-4. **Exploratory Data Analysis (EDA):**
-   - Provides insights into the dataset using visualizations and statistics.
-   - Displays histograms, correlation matrices, and count plots for different attributes.

-5. **Data Preprocessing:**
-   - Scales numerical columns using StandardScaler.
-   - Performs label encoding and one-hot encoding for categorical variables.
-   - Engineers date-based features, calculates interaction features, and handles missing values.
+6. **Prediction:**
+   - Uses the trained classification model to make predictions on new data.
+Note that this step assumes you have new data for prediction.

 ---